GTRekter/Apodimo/README.md

-# Introduction
+# Introductioncommand line tool
-Apodimo is a command line tool designed with the following goals in mind:
+Apodimo is a designed with the following goals in mind:
 - Migrate work items, pipelines, and wikis from one Azure DevOps/TFS project to a GitHub project
 - Real world example of how to use the REST APIs
 - Cross platform support